Clinical Assistant Professor, School of Information Sciences

 Are you passionate about educating the next generation of information professionals?
 Are you ready to develop your talents in teaching and program management?
 Do you find yourself drawn to student-centered activities and concerns?
-Would you like the opportunity to build a program from the ground up?

 The School of Information Sciences in the University of Tennessee, Knoxville’s (UTK) College of Communication and Information (CCI), is seeking a non-tenure-track Clinical Assistant Professor in information sciences to join us in our quest to enrich, elevate and transform communities and the information professions through excellence in research, education and service.
 The initial appointment for this 12- month position will be up to a maximum of three years, with the possibility of renewal.

 The successful candidate will teach and advise students in our new bachelor’s degree program in information sciences, serve as director of undergraduate studies, and manage the undergraduate practicum program.
 School, college, university, and professional service are also expected.
 Candidates are expected to have teaching interests in areas related to the bachelor’s degree program which focuses on user experience design; data, information management, and analytics; and information technology (see https://sis.utk.edu/undergraduate-programs/ for more information).
 We especially welcome candidates with demonstrated success in working with diverse populations.